Fiddle Club, February 2017.

-The 2016–2017 program, taught by LAS violin player Jutta Massoud, was described in November 2016 at an assembly at Marylin Avenue Elementary School in Livermore; the lessons, to 4th graders, took place during January and February this year.
+The 2016–2017 program, taught by LAS violin player Jutta Massoud, was described in November 2016 at an assembly at Marylin Avenue Elementary School in Livermore; the lessons, to 4th graders, took place during January and February 2017.

 Also at Marylin Avenue Elementary, the 2015–2016 program took place during February and March.
 Jutta Massoud was the teacher and Susan Ivie was the substitute teacher for the weekly lessons, which were limited to 22 students.
 Both Massoud and Ivie are LAS violinists.

 Stan Houston, owner of Mozart, Einstein & Me, presents

 a violin to Denise Leddon, then president of LAS, in June 2017.